Sel-A/HOW-2-SDL3-QUICK-n-EZ-WINDOWS-EDITION-/README.md

 # HOW-2-SDL3-QUICK-n-EZ-WINDOWS-EDITION-
 ## WHAT IS THIS????
-This is a quick and sleezy, nice and breezy SDL3 tutorial.
+This is a quick and sleezy, nice and breezy SDL3 tutorial to draw a few pixels onto your screen.
 My OS is Windows 11 (Desktop Version) and the SDL version I'm using is 3.2.20, so I apologize incase anything updates and coders are confused.

 Ok well, admittantly a 2 to 2 1/2 hundred lines of text and a few paragraphs are a lot to take in, but honestly most of the information needed to draw a bunch of pixels onto your screen is right here, plus I'll even drop you all the code to play around with and use, so really isn't the extra unexpected length just a slight trade off?
 Whatever, disregarding my deceptive tactics, I'm here to help you and myself when I eventually do forget this, or not idk.
 Its better to be prepared and have nothing happen, than to be unprepared and have everything happen.

+One more thing: I WILL GIVE YOU FULL EXAMPLE CODE WITH COMMENTS AT THE VERY END RIGHT, which is right after links to SDL3 documentation on every mentioned function in this tutorial.
+Please reference the documentation, as there you will find the actual function signatures, additional explanaions, code and what not.

 ## ANY CONCERNS WITH THIS BEFORE I MOVE ON???
 My favorite household pet is a rabbit.
 I take neither side on the cat vs dog debate, as I consider the role of the rabbit in house hold pet and center of attention to be well above cats or dogs.
 Oh yeah and the slight verbosity, if that's even a word.